InfinityBowman/amstar2-checklist-scoring-app/backend/DB_SCHEMA.md

 checklists (
-  id           UUID PRIMARY KEY, review_id    UUID REFERENCES reviews(id) ON DELETE CASCADE, -- links checklist to a specific review, allows multiple reviews in a project to each have multiple checklists associated with them reviewer_id  UUID REFERENCES users(id) ON DELETE CASCADE, -- the user assigned to review this checklist type         TEXT CHECK (role IN ('amstar')) DEFAULT 'amstar', -- support for other formats later completed_at TIMESTAMP, -- save when checklist is marked as completed updated_at   TIMESTAMP -- save when this checklist was last updated
+  id           UUID PRIMARY KEY, review_id    UUID REFERENCES reviews(id) ON DELETE CASCADE, -- links checklist to a specific review, allows multiple reviews in a project to each have multiple checklists associated with them reviewer_id  UUID REFERENCES users(id) ON DELETE CASCADE NULL, -- the user assigned to review this checklist (not required, checklists can be preset without assignments) type         TEXT CHECK (role IN ('amstar')) DEFAULT 'amstar', -- support for other formats later completed_at TIMESTAMP, -- save when checklist is marked as completed updated_at   TIMESTAMP -- save when this checklist was last updated